-Table 9: Ex-Ante Assessment of Outcome Characteristics - CoF
+TABLE 9 Ex-Ante Assessment of Outcome Characteristics - CoF

-Category Characteristic Score Rationale justifying the score Indicators Indicator value at starting situation (2019) Indicator value for expected transformation (2040) Scale of outcome - Adaptation Global or inter- national level (macro level) NA Outside the assessment boundary Not applicable NA NA to climate change National or sectoral level 2 Outside the assessment boundary Number of schools at national level that implement the initiative 0 33 Subnational level (micro level) nal level 3 The current national education system includes four main pillars for development: Doing, Being, Knowing and Deciding.
-These share the objectives of the project. % of children participating of the project at national or regional level 0% 50% Number of cities that replicate and adopt the initiative 0 4 Eco school's program developed by the Municipal government % of children who feel more prepared to tackle climate change issues 0% 75% of graduated children in 11 schools of Tarija Construction of the Environmental Number of collaborative spaces created for the development of the project's activities 0 30
+Category Characteristic Score Rationale justifying the score Indicators Indicator value at starting situation (2019) Indicator value for expected transformation (2040) Global or international level (macro level) NA Outside the assessment boundary Not applicable NA NA Outside the assessment boundary The current national education system includes four main pillars for development: Doing, Being, Knowing and Deciding.
+These share the objectives of the project.
+Number of schools at national level that implement the initiative 0 33 National or sectoral level (medium level) 2 % of children participating of the project at national or regional level 0% 50% Scale of outcome Number of cities that replicate and adopt the initiative 0 4 -Adaptation to climate change government in 11 schools of Tarija Eco school's program % of children who feel more prepared to tackle climate change issues 0% 75% of graduated children Subnational level developed by the Municipal government in 11 schools of Tarija Construction of the Environmental Education Number of collaborative spaces created for the development of the project's activities 0 30 (micro level) % of schools at local level that officially recognize the project as part of their educational program 0 75%